The photograph above shows what 5:4 is – the classic landscape aspect ratio in photography. (I took the picture in 2005.)

 The gap looks small (image 1) but a shift of 20% (image 2) is needed for the second shot to stitch 5:4 out of 3:2.

-With long lenses cropping doesn't hurt and stitching (to avoid cropping) is easy.
+With long lenses cropping doesn't hurt and stitching is easy (addition: see Nigel Danson on YouTube).

 Photography is esthetics and expression

 I endorse 3:2 as the best basis for cropping and stitching, but I couldn't use 3:2 with the philosophy "Shoot and leave it as it is".